-In this video I explain how to properly apply stain to interior wood surfaces.
-This video is part of a complete online course I’m building on WOOD FINISHING FOR BEGINNERS.
+In this video I show how to properly apply stain to interior wood surfaces.
+This video is part of a complete online course I offer on WOOD FINISHING FOR BEGINNERS.
 The video here shows how to apply traditional stain properly, and several pitfalls you’ll want to avoid.
-Click below to watch:
+Click the video window below to watch.
+Click the course cover below to learn more, and use the discount coupon BONUS40 for a $40 discount on this instructor-led course (I’m the instructor!):

 VIDEO TRANSCRIPT: In this video, I want to give you a demonstration of stain application.
 Now, before I get going, just a couple of things.
 This is a piece of wood.
 This has been sanded thoroughly.
 It’s nice and smooth.
 It’s ready to go.
 It’s not a very fancy piece of wood.
 It’s just a chunk of construction grade spruce actually, but it will take a very nice finish as you’ll see.